The Lydia Bag

 ONE 15″ wide x 16″ high rectangle for the exterior

 ONE 9” wide x 15” high rectangle for the lining pocket

 NOTE: Take the time to carefully fussy cut the printed panel.
-If you use the same fabric we chose, center the butterflies with the pink ones right side up and leave just over ½” above the wings of the top butterflies to account for the final top seam.
+For example, as you can see in the photo below, we centered the butterflies with the pink ones right side up and left just over ½” above the wings of the top butterflies to account for the final top seam.

 NOTE: Also pay attention when fussy cutting the lining pocket.
 Remember, the panel will be folded in half and that fold will become the top of the pocket.

 - From the fabric for the solid exterior panel and the strap (the Ultra Violet Canvas in our sample), cut the following:

 ONE 15″ wide x 16″ high rectangle for the exterior